elastos/Elastos.Wiki/docs/7.start/faq.md

 ## What's the native Elastos token?

 ELA is the native token for Elastos that helps support the underlying network.
-It's also used for P2P payments, storing information on the Decentralized Chain (EID), and running smart contracts.
+It's also used for registering nodes, participating in governance processes, staking, storing information on the Decentralized Identity Chain (EID), and interacting with smart contracts on the Elastos Smart Chain (ESC).

-## How does Consensus Work on the Elastos network?
+## How does consensus work on the Elastos network?

-Elastos utilizes a Delegated Proof of Stake (DPos) mechanism to achieve network consensus, where the $ELA native token is secured by 50% of Bitcoin’s hash rate.
+Elastos utilizes a Delegated Proof of Stake (DPoS) mechanism to achieve network consensus, where the $ELA native token is secured by 50% of Bitcoin’s hash rate.
 With this model, Elastos users vote and elect delegates to validate blocks on the network - the key actors who actually produce these blocks are called merge-miners.

-This type of consensus mechanism ultimately provides increased network security that can single out damaged or malfunctioning blocks.
-Moreover, it’s a far more democratic way of selecting block verifiers and reaching network consensus more quickly.
+This type of consensus mechanism ultimately provides increased network security that can single out invalid blocks.
+Moreover, it’s a democratic way of selecting block verifiers and achieving network consensus quickly.